Plon/MasterThesis/LitReview/ml_in_industry.md

 Only through refinement does it become valuable.
 Only when data is gathered and analyzed does it become valuable information.
 There is no shortage of data.
-64.2 zettabytes of data were created in 2020 \cite{stat9sta}.
+Sixty-four zettabytes of data were created in 2020 alone\cite{stat9sta}.
-The Statista Research Department estimates that in the coming years the amount of c data created will grow at a compound annual rate of 19.2 % \cite{stat9sta}.
+The Statista Research Department estimates that in the coming years the amount of data created will grow at a compound annual rate of 19.2 % \cite{stat9sta}.
 Consequently, in 2025 there will be three times as much data generated as just five years ago.
 This enormous amount of data presents a massive opportunity for those who can extract valuable information from it.
 Doing that, however, is challenging.